rgonomic/rgo/README.md

 ### Go struct tags

-Go struct tags with the name `rgo` may be used to change the R `list` name mapping.
+Go struct tags with the name `rgo` may be used to change the R value's name mapping.
 For example,

 ```
 type GoType struct {